munene-m/savannah-assessment/README.md

 # User Albums Viewer

 This is a Vue.js application that interacts with the JSONPlaceholder API to display users and their albums.
-The application includes authentication, a landing page, and multiple pages for listing and viewing user data and albums.
+The application includes social authentication, a landing page, and multiple pages for listing and viewing user data and albums.

 ## Features

 - **Landing Page:** A brief explanation of what the application does.
-- **Authentication:** A login page that uses Google authentication.
+- **Authentication:** A signup and login page that uses Google authentication.
 - **Home Page:** Lists all users and the number of albums each user has.
 - **User Page:** Displays detailed information about a user and lists their albums.
 - **Album Page:** Shows detailed information about an album and lists its photos.